nekomangaorg/Neko/README.md

 * Webview Navigation
 * Fingerprint/Biometrics lock
 * Range Select for Library and Chapters: long Press on an item then long press on another to select everything in between
-* Automatically check for extensions
+* Automatically checks for extension updates

 ## Issues, Feature Requests and Contributing